Rafi ibn al-Layth

+Background

 He was the grandson of the last Umayyad governor of Khurasan, Nasr ibn Sayyar.
 His father Layth was likely the "mawla of the amir al-mu'minin" whom Caliph al-Mansur sent as an envoy to the Turkish ruler of Farghana.
 According to al-Baladhuri, Rafi served as a garrison commander in Samarkand.

 In 796, Caliph Harun al-Rashid appointed a prominent member of the Abbasid elites, Ali ibn Isa ibn Mahan, as the governor of Khurasan.
 Ali's ruthless exploitation of the province and oppressive fiscal measures caused much resentment among the local elites, as well as outbreaks of Kharijite uprisings.
 In April 805, a more and more complaints reached Harun, he went to Rayy to inspect the situation for himself.
 However, when Ali came and presented himself before the Caliph, he brought with him an enormous treasure in precious objects—worth 30 million gold dinars according to one source—which he liberally distributed to the Caliph's entourage and family.
 As a result, Harun not only kept him in place, but even accompanied him for part of his return journey, a rare mark of honour.

+Final years

 Consequently, when in 806 Rafi launched a revolt in Samarkand, it spread quickly across Khurasan, finding support both among the Arabs and the Iranian natives.
 Rafi also secured the support of the Oghuz and Karluk Turks.

 Harun al-Rashid dismissed Ali and replaced him with Harthama ibn A'yan, and in 808 marched himself east to deal with the situation, but died in March 809 while at Tus.
-After Harun's death, Rafi' chose to surrender himself to Harun's son and new governor of Khurasan, al-Ma'mun.
+After Harun's death, Rafi chose to surrender himself to Harun's son and new governor of Khurasan, al-Ma'mun.
 He was pardoned, and nothing more is known of him after.